Towards a New Vision of Immigrant Justice

 The May 2019 workshop served as a catalyst for forging new research partnerships amongst scholars and policy makers across the domains of law, political studies, criminology, migration studies, and prison studies.
 We are producing newspaper articles, podcasts, videos, and a Blog series with students.

-Citizenship Studies will publish a special issue in April 2021 interrogating what a carceral abolitionism position could bring to citizenship studies, with immigration detention as the key case study.
+With a brilliant range of contributors, we interrogate what a carceral abolitionism position could bring to citizenship studies, with immigration detention as the key case study.
 The issue provides an opportunity to probe the intersections of detention with current and potential forms of citizenship, and with the new visions of immigrant justice that would come forth with the end of detention.
 The contributors approach the topic from a plurality of standpoints and disciplinary backgrounds.
 They are variously thinking through de-funding prisons, eradicating policing, eliminating the "criminal justice" system (penal abolitionism) or doing away with all forms of containment.
 Spanning Asia, North America, Turkey, and Europe, the articles indicate that neither the prison nor the detention centre are inevitable in the modern, democratic order.

 DeCarceral Futures is financially supported by a grant from the Social Sciences and Humanities Research Council of Canada.